Financial Market Roundup

 POLICIES

-The European Central Bank (ECB) last met on July 18th and held their interest rates steady after cutting their target interest rate by 25 basis points in June.
+The European Central Bank (ECB) last met on September 12th and lowered their target interest rate by 60 basis points, the second rate cut this year.
 In a prepared statement it was noted that future decisions will be: “… based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
-At the end of August, market participants expect two additional 25 basis point cuts from the ECB through year-end 2024.
+At the end of September, market participants expect two additional 25 basis point cuts from the ECB over the final quarter of 2024.

 EQUITY